Daniel Shoy, Jr

 Senior Accounting Manager

-Alecia Grimes serves as East Lake Foundation’s Senior Accounting Manager.
-In her role, Alecia is responsible for ensuring that all financial information for East Lake Foundation is accurate and timely.
+Alecia Grimes serves as the Senior Accounting Manager for the East Lake Foundation and Purpose Built Communities.
+In her role, Alecia is responsible for ensuring that all financial information for East Lake Foundation and Purpose Built Communities is accurate and timely.
 While Alecia is responsible for reporting financial information to the Foundation’s Board of Directors, she is also the financial liaison between the Foundation and our business partners.
 Prior to joining the East Lake Foundation, Alecia worked for several years at the Cousins’ Family Office.
 Alecia also has extensive experience in state government, credit services, residential real estate, and network entertainment.

 Alecia is a native Georgian.
 She holds an accounting degree from Georgia State University and is professionally affiliated with the AICPA & Georgia Society of CPAs.
 Alecia is also active in her community.
 She is currently on the board of her homeowner’s association, serves as a volunteer for the College Bound ministry at Berean Christian Church, and has served on the board of the Brookwood Basketball Association.